G.S. Iraklis Thessaloniki (women's volleyball)

 G.S.
 Iraklis Thessalonikis is a volleyball team based in Thessaloniki, Macedonia, Greece.
 Founded in 1926, it serves as the women's volleyball section of the multisports club of G.S.
 Iraklis Thessalonikis.
 The team's colors are blue and white.
 They play their home matches at Katsaneio Indoor Hall.
-As of 2024, the team competes in the third–tier Greek A2 National Division.
+As of 2026, the team competes in the second–tier Pre League.

 In the 2022–2023 season, Iraklis Thessaloniki won the championship of A Thessaloniki Amateur Championship, which is on the first tier regionally and on the fifth tier nationally.
 In the 2023–2024 season, Iraklis Thessaloniki won the championship of B National Division, which is on the fourth tier nationally.
+In the 2025–2026 season, Iraklis Thessaloniki won the championship of A2 National Division, which is on the third tier nationally.